-Before I show you how you can effectively use coconut oil for acne treatment, I need you to first understand what EXACTLY causes your acne – why you're getting it.
-This is because IF you're treating your acne with coconut oil but at the same time, you're doing something foolish that offsets the oil's effect on acne, it can cause more breakouts on your face and make your acne worse than before.
+To use coconut oil effectively for acne treatment, you must first understand what exactly causes your acne – why you're getting it.
+If you don't have the faintest idea what actually causes your acne, you'll unwittingly do something foolish that offset coconut oil's healing effect on acne.
+And when that occurs, using coconut oil may trigger more breakouts on your face and make your acne worse than before.

 I just want to make absolutely sure you're able to clear your acne nicely with the use of coconut oil.
-So now, let's find out why you're getting acne.
+Let's get started.

 1. Why do you get acne?